yashPundhir/expense-tracker/README.md

 ## Expense Tracker App

 This project is under development.

-CRUD Operations are currently in the build phase.
+- CRUD Operations are done.
+- next step, add supabase to the project for authentication and DB integration.